 Individuals interested in volunteering their service will be encouraged to affiliate with recognized NCVOAD member organizations, other private volunteer organizations, or Citizen Corps Councils and their established programs (i.e. Community Emergency Response Teams, Medical Reserve Corps, etc.).
 Unaffiliated volunteers will be discouraged, through media messaging, from going directly into any disaster site.
 Emergency managers will be asked to identify requirements for volunteers with specific technical skills.
 Volunteer agencies and NCVOAD member organizations may also identify their needs to the local emergency management coordinator.
-Spontaneous volunteers from the public sector will be encouraged to register on NC's web-based volunteer registration system or to call the Governor's Emergency Information Bilingual Hotline / 2-1-1 Center for volunteer registration assistance.
-The VDCT will review volunteer offers collected by the Hotline and attempt to match them with agencies/organizations seeking volunteers with particular skills and/or interests.
+Spontaneous volunteers from the public sector will be encouraged to register on NC's web-based volunteer registration system or to call NC 211 for volunteer registration assistance.
+The VDCT will review volunteer offers collected by NC 211and attempt to match them with agencies/organizations seeking volunteers with particular skills and/or interests.

 Professional medical volunteers and support medical volunteers will be encouraged to register on-line with ServNC, a web-based system that screens and verifies credentials through the N. C. Board of Medical Examiners, NC Board of Nursing, NC Veterinary Medical Board or other appropriate licensing agency.
 Local government and volunteer organizations involved in disaster operations may request spontaneous volunteers from the VDCT.
 State agency requests for spontaneous volunteers will be made through NC SPARTA.
 If volunteers require housing and feeding, the agency with whom they are matched will arrange for these accommodations.
 Volunteers serving in Citizen Corps programs (Community Emergency Responses Teams, Medical Reserve Corps, etc.) will be encouraged to serve locally.
-An Emergency Volunteer Center (aka Volunteer Reception Center), under the direction of the tasked agency for this appendix, may be opened at the request of a local Emergency place for NCVOAD member organizations, other voluntary organizations and agencies to register their need for the service of volunteers.
+An Emergency Volunteer Center (aka Volunteer Reception Center), under the direction of the tasked agency for this appendix, may be opened at the request of a local Emergency Management Coordinator.
+The center will be located near the disaster site and provide a walk-in location for spontaneous volunteers to register to help, and a place for NCVOAD member organizations, other voluntary organizations and agencies to register their need for the service of volunteers.
 Spontaneous volunteers will be matched with one of the organizations that express the need for help.